IceRabbit1999/Hand-of-Midas/rust/The Rust Programming Language.md

 Ultimately

-1. **lifetime syntax is ablut connecting the lifetimes of the various parameters and return values of functions**
+1. **lifetime syntax is abut connecting the lifetimes of the various parameters and return values of functions**
 2. **so Rust has enough information to allow memory-safe operations and disallow operations that would create dangling pointers …**

 ### Lifetime Annotations in Struct Definitions